Use coupon code WELCOME10 for 10% off your first order.

 Some recommended changes may involve limiting foods, such as certain types of fiber-rich foods that can prove difficult for IBS patients to comfortably digest — even though such foods would otherwise provide significant health benefits.
 To help alleviate this issue, a new dietary supplement is available, called Eden’s, which contains a digestively well-tolerated synbiotic blend of five carefully selected prebiotics, four probiotics and five polyphenols.

 For those unfamiliar with the term, IBS is a symptom-defined disease, which means that while the severity of the symptoms can differ, most IBS patients experience a common set of symptoms.
-Defined under what is called the Rome criteria, these symptoms include the following:

 • Recurrent stomach pain for at least one day per week in the last three months